nkrumahthis/rosterlendar/README.md

-# rotalendar
+# RosterLendar

+Convert your duty Roster to a Calendar.

-Take a photo of your rota and we will put it in your google calendar for you.
+Take a photo of your roster and we will put it in your google calendar for you.

 Built in Next.js